 - CSR LEBANON supports the Universal Declaration of Human Rights and seeks to ensure that its principles are embedded in its organizational practices. - CSR LEBANON seeks to provide a safe and healthy workplace environment for its employees. - CSR LEBANON seeks to ensure that wages, hours and leave allowances meet international and national standards. - CSR LEBANON seeks to provide fair treatment for all staff in handling grievances. - An assessment of the company's environmental and social impact on the local community in terms of negative impacts has concluded that they are negligible.
-The company has a small office which has not displaced any local inhabitants and it has limited interaction with the local community. - The company does not manufacture any products which may have human rights impacts. - The company remains engaged in human rights issues related to the business community in Lebanon as part of its awareness-raising activities but does not consider the business itself to be at risk of involvement in human rights abuses. - The company's supply chain is very limited.
+The company has a small office which has not displaced any local inhabitants and it has limited interaction with the local community. - The company does not manufacture any products which may have human rights impacts. - The company remains engaged in human rights issues related to the business community in Lebanon as part of its awareness-raising activities but does not consider the business itself to be at risk of involvement in human rights abuses.

+• The company's supply chain is very limited.
 It includes office stationery equipment providers and the publisher of the magazine.
 No formal contractual arrangements currently exist with these suppliers to facilitate a contractual agreement to promote international human rights standards.
-However, CSR LEBANON makes sure that its suppliers have the minimum requirements of accountability and ethical business practices, like having at least a basic knowledge of sustainability issues and have plans or working towards enhancing their business processes and supply chains. - CSR LEBANON actively and consistently promotes international human rights standards in its interactions with partners.
+However, CSR LEBANON makes sure that its suppliers have the minimum requirements of accountability and ethical business practices, like having at least a basic knowledge of sustainability issues and having plans or working towards enhancing their business processes and supply chains.

-Implementation

-COMMITTING TO THE 10 PRINCIPLES

-- CSR LEBANON uses its media products to portray social concerns and human rights malpractices.
-Through its publication, Responsible Business, aims to promote support and respect for human rights in Lebanon and the Middle East. - CSR LEBANON hosts regular events and meetings to bring together individuals from Lebanon's business community to discuss CSR and sustainability issues, including human rights. - CSR LEBANON has adopted an Ethics Code which supports international human rights frameworks. - CSR LEBANON is in an advanced stage of developing a Health & Safety Policy and Grievance Policy in support of its implementation of the UN Global Compact.. - CSR LEBANON assures that no human rights abuses are taking place within its company, or amongst suppliers and business partners. - CSR LEBANON has published four quarterly magazines entitled 'Responsible Business' during 2013.
-The publication seeks to educate Lebanese and Middle Eastern businesses about CSR and sustainability, including human rights issues. - During the year, CSR LEBANON hosted the third CSR LEBANON FORUM on Risks and Uncertainty, attended by leading figures in the Lebanese business world and supported by the UN Global Compact and Banque Du Liban (Central Bank of Lebanon).
-Issues related to the workplace and employee rights were discussed by more than 500 participants who attended the Forum. - CSR LEBANON delivered a training course and workshop on CSR strategies and reporting, which included information promoting the UN Global Compact as a strategic and reporting framework, in which human rights issues feature.
+• CSR LEBANON actively and consistently promotes international human rights standards in its interactions with partners. • CSR LEBANON uses its media products to portray social concerns and human rights malpractices.
+Through its publication, Responsible Business, it aims to promote support and respect for human rights in Lebanon and the Middle East.

+• CSR LEBANON hosts regular events and meetings to bring together individuals from Lebanon's business community to discuss CSR and sustainability issues, including human rights.

+• CSR LEBANON has adopted an Ethics Code which supports international human rights frameworks.

+• CSR LEBANON is in an advanced stage of developing a Health & Safety Policy and Grievance Policy in support of its implementation of the UN Global Compact.

+• CSR LEBANON assures that no human rights abuses are taking place within its company, or amongst suppliers and business partners.

+• CSR LEBANON has published four quarterly magazines entitled 'Responsible Business' during 2015.
+The publication seeks to educate Lebanese and Middle Eastern businesses about CSR and sustainability, including human rights issues.

+• During the year, CSR LEBANON hosted the fifth CSR LEBANON FORUM on "How Sustainability Enhances Brand Value and Reputation".
+Issues related to the workplace, consumer and employee rights were discussed by more than 800 participants who attended the Forum.

+• CSR LEBANON delivered a training course and workshop on mastering materiality in CSR strategies and reporting, where more than 50 participants attended.
+"Human Rights" was one of the key pillars of the workshop.